rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

             if not new_dfastates:
                 # This happens when the dot has reached the end of the rule.
                 # in this case, find the main_def, and add its number as the rN
+                # Note: The assumption here is that we are working on LR(0)
+                # tables.
+So there is at most one such (no conflict).
                 itm = dfastate.main_item()
                 N = self.productions[self.get_key((itm.name, list(itm.expr)))]
                 for k in self.terminals: